RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/prepare-clusters.md

     kubectl apply -f <all-rec-secrets-file>
     ```

-This allows all the participating clusters to sync configuration changes.
  If the admin credentials for any of the clusters changes, the file will need to be updated and reapplied to all clusters.

 ## Next steps